jeromeguillaume/konnect-ory-hydra-portal-dcr/README.md

 ```sh
 HTTP/1.1 204 No Content
 ```
-Check on Keycloak the deletion of this `client`
+Check on Hydra the deletion of this `client`

 ## Deploy the DCR Handler to the Lambda Function
 - The Git Workflow [ci.yml](.github/workflows/ci.yml) pushes the DCR Handler code in the Lambda Function.